EVerest/everest-core/docs/source/explanation/getting-started/get-started-hw.rst

 .. _exp_getting_started_hw:

 ############################
-Getting Started with EVerest with Hardware
+Getting Started with EVerest on Hardware
 ############################

-There are different ways to get started with EVerest based on the hardware you want to run EVerest on in the beginning.
-For each journey, we have collected some best practices how to start reading and get you into the experiencing mode with EVerest.
+There are different approaches for getting started with running EVerest on hardware.
+For each approach we have collected some starting points and best practices to help you get up and running with EVerest.

 For each of the following starting scenarios, you can find more detail in the sections below: